Cops: Driver in North Bellport hit-and-run sought

 Police are searching for the driver of a silver or gray sedan that struck and seriously injured a pedestrian Thursday in a hit-and-run crash in North Bellport.

-The pedestrian, whose identity was not released, suffered what Suffolk County police described only as "serious injuries" in the 11:30 p.m. crash on Atlantic Avenue at Doane Avenue.
+The pedestrian, whose identity was not released, suffered what Suffolk County police described only as "serious injuries" in the 11:30 p.m. crash on Atlantic Avenue by Doane Avenue.

-Police said Fifth Squad detectives are investigating and said the vehicle "should have front end damage."
+Police said that Fifth Squad detectives are investigating and that the vehicle "should have front-end damage."

 Tipsters are eligible for a cash reward of up to $5,000 for information leading to an arrest, police said.